-Monkeypox outbreak in Europe 'largest ever' in region as cases cross 100
+WHO calls emergency meeting as monkeypox cases top 100 in Europe

 Monkeypox is usually a mild viral illness, characterised by symptoms of fever as well as a distinctive bumpy rash.

-"With several confirmed cases in the United Kingdom, Spain and Portugal, this is the largest and most widespread outbreak of monkeypox ever seen in Europe," said Germany's armed forces' medical service, which detected its first case in the country on Friday.
+"This is the largest and most widespread outbreak of monkeypox ever seen in Europe," said Germany's armed forces' medical service, which detected its first case in the country on Friday.

+The World Health Organisation (WHO) committee meeting to discuss the issue is the Strategic and Technical Advisory Group on Infectious Hazards with Pandemic and Epidemic Potential (STAG-IH), which advises on infection risks that could pose a global health threat.

+It would not be responsible for deciding whether the outbreak should be declared a public health emergency of international concern, WHO's highest form of alert, which is currently applied to the COVID-19 pandemic.

 Fabian Leendertz, from the Robert Koch Institute, described the outbreak as an epidemic.

-"However it is very unlikely that this epidemic will last long.
+"However, it is very unlikely that this epidemic will last long.
 The cases can be well isolated via contact tracing and there are also drugs and effective vaccines that can be used if necessary," he said.

+Still, the WHO's European chief said he was concerned that infections could accelerate in the region as people gather for parties and festivals over the summer months. read more

-There isn't a specific vaccine for monkeypox, but data shows that vaccines that were used to eradicate smallpox are up to 85% effective against monkeypox, according to the World Health Organisation (WHO).
+There is no specific vaccine for monkeypox, but data shows that the vaccines used to eradicate smallpox are up to 85% effective against monkeypox, according to the WHO.

-British authorities on Thursday said they had offered a smallpox vaccine to some healthcare workers and others who may have been exposed to monkeypox. read more
+British authorities said they have offered a smallpox vaccine to some healthcare workers and others who may have been exposed to monkeypox. read more

 Since 1970, monkeypox cases have been reported in 11 African countries.
-Nigeria has had a large outbreak since 2017 - so far this year there have been 46 suspected cases, of which 15 have since been confirmed, according to the WHO.
+Nigeria has had a large ongoing outbreak since 2017.
+So far this year, there have been 46 suspected cases, of which 15 have since been confirmed, according to the WHO.

 The first European case was confirmed on May 7 in an individual who returned to England from Nigeria.